Tanndev/Maelstrom/documentation/rules.md

 - **5**: Outstanding.
 Nothing escapes your notice.
 You see all.

 ###### Intelligence
-Intelligence is the capacity to learn and apply information as well as the capacity for cleverness and intuition.
+Intelligence represents a character's cleverness, intuition, and capacity to learn and apply information.
 It's used for research, mathematics, problem solving, and other activities where the limiting factor is education, reasoning, or the ability to think quickly.
 - **0**: Abysmal.
 Ogg not know how make pointy stick.
 - **1**: Poor.
 You ain't much fer book learning.
 - **2**: Average.
 You can do your own taxes more or less correctly.